ylhyra/ylhyra_content/not_data/content/explanations/Cases/List_of_noun_declension_patterns.md

 Names with umlaut:

-*Anna, Jóhanna, Sara, Hanna, Kristjana, Sandra, Arna, Halla, Svava,
+*Anna, Jóhanna, Sara, Hanna, Kristjana, Sandra, Arna, Halla, Svava

 ## The “keppni” pattern
 This is a rare pattern where the words don't change their form in the singular.
 Luckily, you almost never see these words in the plural so you don't need to study it.{{Declension singular and plural